-Supplementary contents at http://bit.ly/36RxOGX
+Supplementary content at http://bit.ly/36RxOGX

-We have come a long way since our initial steps towards defining the basic properties of vision in Chapter I. We started with characterizing the spatial and temporal statistics of natural images (Chapter II).
-We summarized visual behavior; that is, how observers perceive the images around them (Chapter III).
-Lesion studies helped define specific circuits in cortex that are responsible for processing distinct types of visual information (Chapter IV).
-We explored how neurons in the retina, the thalamus, and the ventral visual cortex respond to a variety of different stimulus conditions (Chapters II, V, and VI).
+We have come a long way since our initial steps toward defining the basic properties of vision in Chapter 1.
+We started with characterizing the spatial and temporal statistics of natural images (Chapter 2).
+We summarized visual behavior - that is, how observers perceive the images around them (Chapter 3).
+Lesion studies helped define specific circuits in the cortex that are responsible for processing distinct types of visual information (Chapter 4).
+We explored how neurons in the retina, the thalamus, and the ventral visual cortex respond to a variety of different stimulus conditions (Chapters 2, 5, and 6).

-In this chapter, we will put all of these separate bits and pieces of phenomenological observations into a coherent theoretical framework to understand how neuronal circuits orchestrate processing of visual information.
-We introduce computational models that instantiate this theoretical framework, endowing machines with the possibility to begin to see and interpret the visual world around us.
+In this chapter, we will put all of these separate bits and pieces of phenomenological observations into a coherent theoretical framework to understand how neuronal circuits orchestrate the processing of visual information.
+We introduce computational models that instantiate this theoretical framework, endowing machines with the possibility of beginnings to see and interpret the visual world around us.

-VIII.1.
-Recap and definitions
+8.1 Recap and Definitions